Recognition of same-sex unions in Vanuatu

-Legal restrictions
+Legal history

+Background

+Vanuatu law previously prohibited consensual, private sexual relations between men, although the law, introduced during the British colonial period, was repealed in 2007.
+While there is some protection from discrimination on the basis of sexual orientation, societal attitudes toward same-sex unions and homosexuality are generally negative.

 Discussions on the legal recognition of same-sex unions first emerged after New Zealand legalised same-sex marriage in 2013.
 In October 2013, the Minister for Internal Affairs, Patrick Crowby, issued a warning that pastors are not allowed to preside over same-sex marriages.
 Crowby referred to the Constitution of Vanuatu, which describes the country as "founded on traditional Melanesian values, faith in God, and Christian principles".
 His announcement followed rumours that a same-sex marriage had been performed in a resort on Iririki.
 Crowby called for an investigation and said he "would not hesitate to revoke the licence of the pastor and the church involved", as well as penalise the resort for allowing the ceremony to take place on its premises.
 Pastor Alan Nafuki of the Presbyterian Church of Vanuatu, who was asked to comment by Radio New Zealand, said, "In Vanuatu, being a Christian country, we think it is best that government will review what happened in Vanuatu.
 And also the government of the day must give the side of the story, that the churches are voicing out our concern at the moment, but we need our government, also, to come out clear on the position of these marriage practises in Vanuatu.
 I would also say that we are so glad that a country like Australia has not legalised the gay and lesbian marriage.
 But we know that New Zealand has recently passed a legislation in parliament to have that done.
 But for Vanuatu, and of course I only speak on behalf of this country, we contend with a very high note that this should not be seen [to be practised] on our land [sic]."
 The Constitution does not explicitly ban same-sex marriage.